Warwick-Allen/essays/theological_profile.md

 - **Subject to Calling**: Economic principles subject to specific divine calling (e.g., full-time ministry may require different approach).
 - **Wealth Not Prosperity Gospel**: Rejects notion that prosperity is sign of God's blessing.

-**Alignment**: The three principles come directly from John Wesley's sermon "The Use of Money," representing Wesleyan economic ethics.
-The rejection of legalistic tithing aligns with New Covenant theology.
-The rejection of prosperity gospel aligns with mainstream evangelical and Reformed theology.
+**Alignment**: The three principles come directly from John Wesley's sermon "The Use of Money," representing the Wesleyan economic ethics.
+The rejection of legalistic tithing aligns with the New Covenant theology.
+The rejection of the prosperity gospel aligns with the mainstream evangelical and Reformed theology.

 ### Marriage and Family
 - **Definition**: Only between one man and one woman.